lat9/upsxml/readme.txt

 - Correct undefined constants' issues (required for PHP 7.2+)
 - Updated the shipping method's debug log filename to include the date on which the log was made.
 - Don't return methods if an error is reported by UPS.
+- Remove support for Zen Carts prior to 1.5.3.
   - Updated
     1. /includes/classes/xmldocument.php
     2. /includes/languages/english/modules/shipping/upsxml.php